 All plastic components have been selected to be UV and weather resistant too including 3D printed parts.

-The PTFE (also known as Telfon (R)) insulators on the Centre Post are also our own design and have been specifically made for us.
+The PTFE insulators on the Centre Post are also our own design and have been specifically made for us.
 PTFE has excellent dielectric and UV resistant properties.

-All SO-239 and PL-259 plus / connector are made by Amphenol and NOT by an unknown Chinese manufacturer.
-The SO-239 are designed for 3kW.
+All SO-239s are made by Amphenol and NOT by an unknown Chinese manufacturer.

 The electrical (RF) component was calculated and simulated with modelling software.
 We have also modeled different heights above the ground.

-The wire has been selected with a local supplier who confirmed that the insulation is compliant with Australian Standards and is UV resistant (the wire is also locally made in Australia).
+The wire has been selected with a local supplier who confirmed that all material is compliant with Australian Standards and is UV resistant (the wire is also locally made in Australia).

 During the design we used a cherry picker lift to lift the hexagonal beam and to verify the design and performance.